Can You See Who is Healthy?

 • Symptom: High Employee Turnover.

-• Symptomatic Fix: Offer hiring bonuses and implement superficial perks (more free snacks!).
+• Symptomatic Fix: Offer hiring bonuses and implement superficial perks (more free snacks!) – interventions that often require significant, unbudgeted expenditure without guaranteeing retention.

-• Potential Root Causes: Toxic management, lack of career development, poor work-life balance, unclear company direction causing frustration, and feeling undervalued.
+• Potential Root Causes: Toxic management, lack of career development, poor work-life balance, unclear company direction causing frustration, and feeling undervalued – issues rarely solved by surface-level perks.

 • Symptom: Declining Sales.

-• Symptomatic Fix: Initiate aggressive discount campaigns and boost short-term ad spend.
+• Symptomatic Fix: Initiate aggressive discount campaigns and boost short-term ad spend, which may erode margins and attract unprofitable customer segments.

-• Potential Root Causes: Product/service becoming obsolete, poor customer experiences damaging loyalty, misalignment with market needs, ineffective sales processes.
+• Potential Root Causes: Product/service becoming obsolete, poor customer experiences damaging loyalty, misalignment with market needs, ineffective sales processes – strategic issues requiring deeper analysis, not just promotional pushes.

 • Symptom: Missed Project Deadlines.

-• Symptomatic Fix: Implement more status meetings and demand stricter reporting.
+• Symptomatic Fix: Implement more status meetings and demand stricter reporting, often increasing administrative overhead without addressing the core bottleneck.

-• Potential Root Causes: Unrealistic planning, resource constraints (staff, budget), poor cross-functional communication, skill gaps, conflicting priorities.
+• Potential Root Causes: Unrealistic planning, resource constraints (staff, budget), poor cross-functional communication, skill gaps, conflicting priorities – fundamental operational or planning failures.

 4. Adopting a Diagnostic Mindset: The Organisational CT Scan

 Established frameworks like McKinsey's OHI offer valuable insights by benchmarking management practices based on employee perspectives.
-However, pinpointing and quantifying the direct financial impact of specific, hidden issues like operational problems or negative customer sentiment requires a different diagnostic lens.
-Understanding the precise cost of unseen friction – the ‘unrealised revenue’ potential – demands a framework and model capable of acting like a financial ‘CT Scan’.
+However, a different diagnostic lens is required for certain tasks.
+Specifically, for pinpointing and quantifying the direct financial impact of hidden issues, like operational problems or negative customer sentiment.
+Understanding the precise cost of unseen friction, including the 'unrealised revenue' potential, demands a specific type of framework.
+This model must be capable of acting like a financial 'CT Scan'.

-My proprietary SØRENSEN framework and model serve this function precisely – acting as an organisation’s “CT Scan” health check.
-It moves beyond traditional financial reporting or surface-level surveys to quantify a brand’s underlying health and efficiency.
+My proprietary SØRENSEN framework and model serve this function precisely - acting as a pragmatic, stress-tested organisation's 'CT Scan' health check.
+It moves beyond traditional financial reporting or surface-level surveys to diagnose and quantify a brand's underlying health and efficiency.

-The framework and model have been calibrated to calculate a Brand Efficiency Score (BES) to provide a clear, actionable metric.
+The framework and model have been calibrated to calculate a Brand Efficiency Score (BES) to provide a clear, actionable metric for leadership.
 This score incorporates five key performance indicators (KPIs), each weighted based on its importance to overall brand performance:

-• Customer Experience: Measures customer satisfaction with all brand interactions, including service, product quality, and brand image.
+• Customer Experience: Measures customer satisfaction with all brand interactions, including service, product quality, and brand image – directly linking sentiment to value.

-• Retail Excellence: Evaluates the effectiveness of retail operations, including store experience, online presence, and omnichannel integration.
+• Retail Excellence: Evaluates the effectiveness of retail operations, including store experience, online presence, and omnichannel integration – key drivers of revenue and cost.

-• Brand Management: Assesses the strength and consistency of brand messaging, marketing campaigns, and brand equity.
+• Brand Management: Assesses the strength and consistency of brand messaging, marketing campaigns, and brand equity – crucial intangible assets with tangible impact.

-• Operations: Analyses the efficiency of operational processes, including supply chain, logistics, and inventory management.
+• Operations: Analyses the efficiency of operational processes, including supply chain, logistics, and inventory management – identifying sources of friction and hidden costs.

-• Financial Performance: Examines key financial metrics, such as revenue growth, profitability, and return on investment.
+• Financial Performance: Examines key financial metrics, such as revenue growth, profitability, and return on investment – grounding the analysis in traditional measures while providing deeper context.

-The Brand Efficiency Score is calculated as a weighted average of these five KPIs, providing a holistic view of the brand’s effectiveness in transforming actions into revenue and growth.
-This score isn’t just a number; it’s a diagnostic indicator directly correlating underlying issues, particularly customer disconnect and operational friction, with tangible financial impact – specifically, the unrealised revenue potential lost due to the organisations’ hidden health problems
+The Brand Efficiency Score is calculated as a weighted average of these five KPIs, providing a holistic view of the brand's effectiveness in transforming actions into revenue and growth.
+This score isn't just a number; it's a powerful diagnostic indicator.
+It directly correlates underlying issues (particularly customer disconnect and operational friction) with tangible financial impact.
+Specifically, it quantifies the unrealised revenue potential lost due to hidden health problems.
+It also pinpoints areas for targeted intervention.

 5. Case Study: The SØRENSEN Framework in Action: Prada Group Acquisition Analysis - What due diligence won't reveal

-Applying the framework and model yielded the following Brand Efficiency Scores:
+Applying the pragmatic, stress-tested framework and model yielded the following Brand Efficiency Scores:

 • Prada Group (consolidated view of Prada, Miu Miu, Church's): 33.6%